Björn Daníel Sverrisson

-Björn Daníel Sverrisson is an Icelandic footballer who currently plays for FH as a midfielder.
+Björn Daníel Sverrisson is an Icelandic footballer and a musician who currently plays for FH as a midfielder.

 Career

 Björn has played club football in Iceland and Norway for FH and Viking FK.

 Björn signed with Danish club AGF in 2018, but at the end of his contract which was at the end of the year, he left again.

 He made his international debut for Iceland in 2014.